npge/npge/doc/API.md

 of nucleotide pangenome (or, more general, blockset):

-![Data classes of NPGe](http://i.imgur.com/kKYNTz6.png)
+![Data classes of NPGe](http://i.imgur.com/kKYNTz6.png) *Unique ownership*: removing parent results in removing childs.
+*Shared ownership*: only removing *all* parents results in removing a child.
+*Weak reference*: both objects may be removed separately, using reference to removed object results in error.

  - `Sequence` stores string representing genome sequence (e.g., chromosome, plasmid or contig).